Free Museum Days in San Francisco + Bay Area (2025)

 FREE Admission for Walt’s Birthday

 The Presidio’s Walt Disney Family Museum typically only has one free day a year – to celebrate Walt Disney’s birthday.
 The free day is typically on December 5th (Walt’s actual birthday) unless it falls on a day when the museum is closed (Museum hours: Thu–Sun, 10am–5:30pm (last entry at 4:30pm).
 Then it typically changes to be on December 4th.
 The date is usually announced and made official in August.
-Please note that in 2022 there was no Walt’s birthday due to the “Free Museum Weekend” promotion in San Francisco and there was no Walt’s birthday in 2023 either.
-We hope it returns for December 2024.
+Please note that in 2022 there was no Walt’s birthday due to the “Free Museum Weekend” promotion in San Francisco, but there wasn’t a celebration for Walt’s birthday in 2023 or 2024 either.
+We hope it returns for December 2025.

 – 105 Montgomery Street, The Presidio, San Francisco